Vlad-Buko/api-import-from-old-system-cleverdev/README.md

 Introduction:
 This application import notes from old system in this application via Rest API.
-Presenting here scheduled every 2 hours, for the sake of import, and updating application.
+Present here scheduled every 2 hours, for the sake of import, and updating application.

 Method testing using Swagger, Postman, JUnit